Introduction: Rechargeable Blue LED SAD Light Book

 Step 11: Holes for Attaching Circuit Boards

-Use a 1/8" drill bit for the stand-offs.
-You will need a larger bit for the DC power jack.
-To flatten the hole edges, use a dremel.
+Drill holes to fit the stand-offs and the DC power jack.
+To flatten the hole edges, use a Dremel.

 Step 12: Screws for Circuit Boards and Battery Holder